- Length 1 year full-time

-You’ll also spend 10-12 weeks of the year with Questacon presenting the Science Circus to communities, school students and teachers – including online engagement, local tours and six weeks travelling to regional areas of Australia.
+You’ll also undertake an intensive fieldwork placement with Questacon presenting the Science Circus to communities, school students and teachers – including online engagement, local tours and touring to regional areas of Australia.

 Find out more about science communication outreach, the degree structure, the university experience, career opportunities and student stories on our website.

 Get the inside story on what it’s like to be an ANU student by visiting our student blog.